gromnitsky/rpm/README.md

-This is a small collection of rpm specs for programs that absent in Fedora repository.
+A small collection of rpm specs for programs that are missing in the Fedora repos.

-To build rpms themselves, cd to a specific directory with .spec file &
+To build an rpm, cd to a specific directory with the .spec file &
 type:

-	$ make download
+	$ make -f ../build.mk download
-	$ make build
+	$ make -f ../build.mk build

 If there were no errors, look into `rpmbuld/RPMS` directory.

-Read comments in build.mk file (in the root directory) for other useful targets.
+Read comments in `build.mk` file (in the root directory) for other useful targets.

-__TODO__

-* a light kernel for vmware guests
+## TODO

+* apktool
+* tkcon
+* vnu
+* wkhtmltox